Becoming You With Julie

 I’ve been making this mixed berry sauce since my kids were little, and it never fails to bring me back to Sunday mornings, with this sauce drizzled over vegan banana pancakes or French toast.

-The whole family would spend the better part of a day picking strawberries during berry season, and this mixed berry sauce recipe and my sweet strawberry banana smoothie recipe were the first things we’d make with the fresh berries.
+The whole family would spend the better part of a day picking strawberries during berry season, and this mixed berry sauce recipe and sweet strawberry smoothies without yogurt were the first things we’d make with the fresh berries.

 I love the combination of blackberries, blueberries, and strawberries — giving the best of all berry worlds.
 Though it’s not limited to fresh berries, this recipe works just as well with frozen berries, like my easy acai berry smoothie.